 However, they could vary their content more between Facebook and Twitter as the content is very similar.

 They could increase their social following by including more content which invites a response or reaction, such as polls, caption photos or other promotions.

 Marriott has the highest owned social score with a good number of brand searches per month, putting them in 2nd place.

 Their social score is likely due to them being an international brand as their social media feeds are not regularly updated.

 They do post money-off promotions and teasers for new products, but there isn’t much in the way of engaging content.

 We love the branding on Travelodge’s social media feeds with their signature puppet people.

 They also post promotions and links to their different hotels.
 But, we think they could also do more to engage people.

 They also don’t have an Instagram account, missing out on the brilliant opportunities this platform brings.

-For further information about our Hotel data, get in touch or download the report below.
+For further information about our Hotel data or hotel booking industry search terms, get in touch or download the report below.